Flag of The Flag of Anguilla

 The Flag of Anguilla

-The flag of Anguilla consists of a Blue Ensign with the Union Jack in the canton, and the coat of arms of Anguilla in the fly.
-The coat of arms features three orange dolphins in a circular formation on a white background, symbolizing endurance, unity, and strength.
-The blue background represents the Caribbean Sea.
+Anguilla's flag is a Blue Ensign: the Union Jack in the canton and the territory's coat of arms in the fly.
+The arms show three orange dolphins in a circle on a white ground, standing for endurance, unity, and strength.
+The blue field is the Caribbean Sea.

 Share this flag